DanielJang99/Coding-Interview-Prep/QueueStack/readme.md

 Use your Stack class to **implement a new class MaxStack with a method get_max() that returns the largest element in the stack.** get_max() should not remove the item.

 Your stacks will contain only integers.
 You should be able to get a runtime of O(1) for push(), pop(), and get_max().

+# Queue with 2 Stacks

+Implement a queue with 2 stacks.
+Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).

+Optimize for the time cost of mm calls on your queue.
+These can be any mix of enqueue and dequeue calls.

+Assume you already have a stack implementation and it gives O(1) time push and pop.